AI, progress & app workflow

 What to do next

-For "Why comfort notes needs human judgment in the loop", choose one low-pressure action: return to a trusted source when a claim sounds too strong.
-Use the related Orena guide for "Why comfort notes needs human judgment in the loop" when you want app support for that action.
-The useful signal for "Why comfort notes needs human judgment in the loop" is whether the reader can compare app features without being pulled into hype with less uncertainty.
+For "Human judgment: comfort notes", choose one low-pressure action: return to a trusted source when a claim sounds too strong.
+Use the related Orena guide for "Human judgment: comfort notes" when you want app support for that action.
+The useful signal for "Human judgment: comfort notes" is whether the reader can compare app features without being pulled into hype with less uncertainty.

 Evidence boundary